coltonmilbrandt/gwin-protocol/README.md

 > Note: You may need to clear the build folder between deployments and testing, particulary when you restart ganache.
 You can safely delete the build folder so that the proper contract is referenced.

-### Pool Deployment, Test with Metamask
+### Pool Deployment, Test Locally with Metamask

-This will deploy the Gwin smart contract with multiple pools to your local chain with ganache.
+This will deploy the Gwin smart contract with multiple pools to your local chain with ganache and then allow you to trade.
+The deploy_pools.py script will change the price feeds up in 1% increments to 10% higher than the original price and then down in 1% increments to 10% lower than the original price, changing multiple times per minute, so that you can experience price movements more quickly.

 1. Compile the contract